LadyKerr/cli-skills-copilot-talk/slides.md

 <!-- live terminal example here -->

 <!-- show after the terminal demo -->
-NEVER RUN THIS ONE YOUR MACHINE

 ---

 # Explain a dangerous command ⚠️
-We can ask copilot cli to explain commands we copied fron the internet
+We can ask copilot cli to explain commands that appears simple enough, but are actually dangerous

 ```bash
 gh copilot explain chmod -r 777 /